A 20 Year Walk Through Terra Luna Park by Project Director Doug Smith

 This time, I mentally tore the entire park down to the ground and the only parts to survive were the statues and lunar beacon.
 Around them came the Walls of Monoliths.
 Obviously, I’m a big fan of the 2001 book series and movies. 🙂

-Plus I remembered reading a story from Jim Lovell where he mentioned that while in lunar orbit on Apollo 8, he toyed with the idea of telling Mission Control that he saw a black monolith on the Moon (2001: A Space Odyssey had just been released to theaters).
+Plus I remembered reading a story from Jim Lovell where he mentioned that while in lunar orbit on Apollo 8, he toyed with the idea of telling Mission Control that he saw a black monolith on the Moon (2001: A Space Odyssey had been released to theaters that year).
 He thought better of it because he worried that people might freak out.
 I always found that story funny.

 The idea for the crystal walls separating them was inspired by a clear crystal block with a laser-etched image of Superman inside that I received from my wife (along with being an amateur space historian, I’m a big comic book collector).
 I loved the look of it and imagined it in a big scale with etched images of the lunar hardware inside.